How should GPs assess vitamin D deficiency?

 National vitamin D guidelines

-Guidelines on vitamin D supplementation have been published by the National Osteoporosis Society.
-These have been endorsed by the Royal College of Nursing, Bone Research Society, British Dietetic Association, Paget's Association, International Osteoporosis Foundation, UK Clinical Pharmacology Association, Primary Care Rheumatology Society, Royal Pharmaceutical Society, British Orthopaedic Association, Society for Endocrinology.
+Guidelines on vitamin D supplementation have been published by the NOS.
+These have been endorsed by the Royal College of Nursing, Bone Research Society, British Dietetic Association, Paget's Association, International Osteoporosis Foundation, UK Clinical Pharmacology Association, Primary Care Rheumatology Society, Royal Pharmaceutical Society, British Orthopaedic Association and the Society for Endocrinology.

 These guidelines do not address supplementation in pregnant women, although this is covered in NICE guidance.